ettvo/Enigma_Cipher/README.md

 # Enigma_Cipher
-A program that encodes messages using the Enigma machine cipher from WW2.
+A program that encodes messages using the Enigma machine cipher from WW2 written in Java.